Application Cycle Now Open:

 - Identify concrete strategies to coordinate preventive medicine and public health policy

 - Observe and understand the design and implementation process of prevention public health programs to improve the nation’s health.

 A stipend of $3,100 per month and an administrative fee will be paid directly to the residency program.

 Rotation must be completed on-site at ODPHP in Rockville, MD.
 Two-month rotations are available from July 1, 2014 through June 30, 2015.

-Congress created ODPHP in 1976 to develop and coordinate a wide range of national disease prevention and health promotion activities.
-ODPHP provides leadership for a healthier America through national programs and policies.
-The office collaborates with HHS agencies and other partners in prevention.
-A variety of initiatives are housed within and/or coordinated by ODPHP.
-For example, the office provides the prevention framework for the nation through Healthy People, assists with HHS prevention communication efforts, and encourages evidence-based prevention with a focus on nutrition and physical activity.
+ODPHP’s mission is to provide leadership for a healthier America by initiating, coordinating, and supporting disease prevention and health promotion activities, programs, policies and information for HHS through collaboration with HHS agencies and other partners in prevention.
+Through a variety of initiatives housed within and/or coordinated by the office, ODPHP provides the prevention framework for the Nation through Healthy People 2020, assists the Department’s prevention communication efforts, and contributes to the developing prevention science base, with a focus on nutrition and physical activity.